-Chat Control is back & we've got two months to stop the EU CSAM scanning plans.
+Chat Control is back & we've got only a few weeks to stop the EU CSAM scanning plans.

 The EU Regulation to Prevent and Combat Child Sexual Abuse, first published in May 2022, has become the "most criticized law of all time".
 Here's how to stop it now!